Maureen See Environment and Parks Branch, Brisbane City Council.

 - This species has only been planted at one site to date.

-In reviewing species performance to date, the findings must be viewed in the context of the very dry conditions experienced in Brisbane during the period between March 2001 and the present when the plants were installed and becoming established.
+In reviewing species performance to date, the findings must be viewed in the context of the very dry conditions experienced in Brisbane during the period between March 2001 and the present when the plants were installed and become established.

 Bureau of Meteorology data for Brisbane for that period reveals that in the first summer following the initial plantings, (the months of December 2001 and January/February 2002), the average summer rainfall in Brisbane was only 229mm, which is 52% of the average annual rainfall for that period (442mm).
-The following summer of December 2002 and January/February 2003 was 335mm, being 76% of the average summer rainfall.
+The following summer of December 2002 and January/February 2003 was 335mm, 76% of the average summer rainfall.

 Rainfall was lower overall throughout the year also.
-In 2001, the entire annual rainfall for Brisbane was 961mm, (being 80% of the annual average rainfall figure of 1204mm), and 2002 drier still with 741mm (only 62% of the average).
+In 2001, the entire annual rainfall for Brisbane was 961mm, (being 80% of the annual average rainfall figure of 1204mm), and in 2002 drier still with 741mm (only 62% of the average).

 The year 2003 to date has also been below average, with only 77% of the average rainfall received for the months of January to July.

 General findings to date are as follows:

 - Rhodosphaera rhodanthema (Tulip Satinwood) has performed the best in terms of the growth rate of all eight species planted so far, with an annual height increase of between .47m/yr and .91m/yr.
 It also has the appeal of glossy largish leaves with a red flush in the new growth.
 It is subject to some minor insect attacks, but this does not appear to have an impact on general tree health and performance.

 The species is performing best at present on two sites on sandy loam soils, although good results are still found on heavier clay soil as well. pH ranges are from 6.8 to 7.